California ski resort reopens as workers clear debris from deadly avalanche

-OLYMPIC VALLEY, Calif.
-(AP) — A California ski resort near Lake Tahoe reopened Thursday, a day after an avalanche roared down a steep section of the mountain, killing a 66-year-old skier in the first U.S. avalanche death of the winter.
+RENO, Nev.
+(AP) — An avalanche survivor said she would be back on the slopes at a California ski resort near Lake Tahoe on Thursday, a day after an avalanche roared down a steep section of the mountain, killing a 66-year-old skier in the first U.S. avalanche death of the winter.

-Palisades Tahoe’s iconic KT-22 lift, which serves the area where the snowslide hit, was to remain closed while crews worked to clear a road to enable snowcats and snowmobiles to enter the section of mostly expert runs.
+Palisades Tahoe reopened, but its iconic KT-22 lift, which serves the area where the snowslide hit, remained closed while crews worked to clear a road to enable snowcats and snowmobiles to enter the section of mostly expert runs.

-Other lifts were to open later on what would be a “rigorous snow safety day,” the resort said in a statement.
-Lift openings at adjoining Alpine Meadows also were expected to be delayed to allow staff to assess all terrain.
+Other lifts opened on a delayed schedule on what would be a “rigorous snow safety day,” the resort said in a statement.
+Lift openings at adjoining Alpine Meadows also were expected to open later to allow staff to assess all terrain.

 A storm had blanketed the area Wednesday when the avalanche hit around 9:30 a.m., sweeping up four people and killing one.
-The debris field spanned about 150 feet (46 meters) wide, 450 feet (137 meters) long and 10 feet (3 meters) deep, the sheriff’s office said.
+The debris field spanned about 150 feet (46 meters) wide, 450 feet (137 meters) long and 10 feet (3 meters) deep, the Placer County Sheriff’s Office said.

+Janet He said she and her husband had just gotten off KT-22 when she felt the ground slip away under her skis.
+“The snow is already moving my feet, took me away and swept me off the mountain,” she told CBS 13.

+After tumbling about 200 feet (60 meters) down the slope, she ended up buried under snow, unable to breathe.
+She asked herself, “Am I going to die here?”

 Palisades, the site of the 1960 Winter Olympics, is on the western side of Lake Tahoe, about 40 miles (64 kilometers) from Reno, Nevada.

-The Placer County Sheriff’s Office identified the person killed as Kenneth Kidd, 66, a resident of nearby Truckee and Point Reyes.
+The sheriff’s office identified the person killed as Kenneth Kidd, 66, a resident of nearby Truckee and Point Reyes.
 One person suffered a lower leg injury and two others were treated for unspecified injuries and released, officials said.

 The death was the first U.S. avalanche fatality of the season, according to the Colorado Avalanche Information Center.